-When most people think of Alaska vegetation, they conjure up images of flat, treeless tundra, so the amazing variety of native and cultivated flowers on exhibit here is often unexpected.
-This is where researchers at the University of Alaska Fairbanks study Interior Alaska's unique, short, but intense midnight-sun growing season.
-The results are spectacular.
-The grounds feature about 1,000 perennials.
-The nonstop daylight brings out rich and vibrant colors.
-The best times to visit are from mid-June to late August.
+When most people think of Alaska's vegetation, they conjure up images of flat, treeless tundra, so the variety of native and cultivated flowers on exhibit here is often unexpected.
+The garden, 4 miles west of downtown, is part of the University of Alaska Fairbanks.
+A major focus of research is Interior Alaska's unique, short, but intense midnight-sun growing season, and the results are spectacular.
+The nonstop daylight brings out rich and vibrant colors and—to the delight

 of locals and visitors—amazing they-sure-don't-grow-them-that-big-in-the-Lower-48 vegetable specimens.
 The best time to visit is from July to early September (or the first frost, whichever comes first).